About

 Slow Living, Slow Food, Micro Farming, Hyper-Local Gift Economy, and Minimalism

-Since moving to a rural suburb of Seattle in February of 2018 our family began to slowly incorporate principles of the slow living, slow food, regenerative farming, hyper-local gift economy, and the minimalism movement.
-We found that by slowing down to appreciate things in the moment, developing and restoring our land into a micro farm, cooking simple meals at home, participating in the hyper-local gift giving economy, and living with things we only really need – life became immeasurably richer.
-Dropping out of the so called “rat race” is an eye-opening experience like no other.
+Since relocating to a rural suburb of Seattle in February 2018, our family has gradually embraced the principles of slow living, slow food, regenerative farming, hyper-local gift economies, and minimalism.
+We discovered that by taking the time to savor the present, converting our land into a micro-farm, preparing simple meals at home, engaging in the hyper-local gift economy, and keeping only the essentials, our lives have become significantly richer.
+Transitioning to a minimalist lifestyle revealed how deeply we were ensnared in the consumerist and disposable culture.
+Opting out of the so-called “rat race” has been an enlightening experience unlike any other.

 15 Year Cannabis Industry Veteran and Leading Expert

-Jessica Catalano is a professional Cannabis Chef who is classically trained, cannabis edibles expert, carnivore recipe developer, food writer, the pioneer of strain specific cannabis cuisine, chicken farmer (your local egg plug), founder of American Spirit Yoga (RYT 200), and author of The Ganja Kitchen Revolution: The Bible of Cannabis Cuisine traditionally published by Green Candy Press.
+Jessica Catalano is a professional Cannabis Chef who is classically trained, cannabis edibles expert, wild game carnivore recipe developer, food writer, the pioneer of strain specific cannabis cuisine, chicken farmer (your local egg plug), founder of American Spirit Yoga (RYT 200), and author of The Ganja Kitchen Revolution: The Bible of Cannabis Cuisine traditionally published by Green Candy Press.
+Catalano is also a passionate wild game hunter, angler, and trapper.
 She is a Medical Cannabis and Cannabis Lifestyle advocate who has combined her two loves of food and cannabis into stylish medicated dishes for Medical Cannabis patients.

 She was born and raised in Buffalo, NY and then headed west to Colorado at 23.
 Catalano holds three culinary degrees: Pastry Arts, Culinary Arts, and Food Service Management and an EMS certificate that she earned while living in Colorado.
 Between her education, experience in the bakery and restaurant industry, impressive cannabis industry working experience, and her knowledge of cannabis, she has been called the “OG Cannabis Chef” by many.